Longnor, Shropshire: Education

-Longnor CE Primary School, the village primary school, had 112 pupils aged five to eleven in January 2011.OFSTED Its 2018 SAT results put it in England's top 1 per cent of schools for the proportion of children reaching and exceeding expected standards in writing and mathematics.
+Longnor CE Primary School, the village primary school, had 112 pupils aged five to eleven in January 2011.
+Its 2018 SAT results put it in England's top 1 per cent of schools for the proportion of children reaching and exceeding expected standards in writing and mathematics.

 Its attached pre-school section is called Little Owls.
 The nearest secondary school is in Church Stretton.

-Food and drink

-The nearest restaurant is 1.7 miles (2.7 km) away in Leebotwood, south-east of Longnor.
-It is called The Pound and serves British cuisine.
-The nearest pub is the Fox Inn, 1.7 miles to the north in Little Ryton, which also serves meals, including vegetarian.

 Local government

 Leebotwood & Longnor PC

 Longnor shares a parish council with the village of Leebotwood.
 In 2008, the electorate in the parish was 343 members, who vote on matters such as improving the quality of life of the two communities and looking after the environment.
 It influences and works alongside the principal authority Shropshire Council, Police, Highways Agency, PCT.

 Longnor Hall and the Corbetts

 Longnor Hall features a park and formal gardens.
 The park originated in the 14th century; formal gardens were laid out in the 17th century.
 The 18th-century park and modern gardens survive.

 The hall was begun by Sir Richard Corbett in 1670 as a successor to Roger Sprencheaux's fortified manor house of 1235, and completed in 1693 under his son Uvedale Corbett.
 Some alterations were made in 1838–1842 by the architect and builder Edward Haycock Sr.

 The Corbett family had arrived in Shropshire with the Norman Conquest, under Hugh Corbet.
 The branch of the family that lived in Longnor dated from the 1500s.
 The last of the family was Jane Corbett, who married Archdeacon Joseph Plymley; he took his wife's surname to inherit the estate.